 When speaking with relatives about family history, I am often told to keep this piece of information between you, me and the gate post.
 Respecting sensibilities, I will share my family stories entwine with historical events from Copiah, Jefferson and Lincoln Counties, Mississippi, from gate post to gate post.

 My maternal grandmother was not sure of her paternity.
 Grandmother Gertrude was born in 1895 and her mother, Jane Furnace, died when she was 7 years old.
 Since Jane was dead and couldn't answer her children questions about their father, family and neighbors sitting on porches discussed the paternity of Jane's children, so, my grandmother grew up with uncertainty of her paternity.
 Jane's children with dark complexion would be assigned to Elijah Usher and Jane's lighter children would be assigned to Richmond Overton.
-Since my grandmother was dark, she would be Elijah's child.
+My grandmother was dark, she would be Elijah's child.

 The records show the uncertainty but lean toward Richmond Overton being the daddy.
 1910 - In the household of Lige and Alice Usher, her name is Gertrude Overton.
 This is the only census I find Grandma before her marriage.
 1919 - Grandma's Marriage Record - She is Gertrude Overton.
 1924 - Grandma's Daughter's Notification of Birth Registration - Gertrude Eusher